-- (1) from the Interest Funds for Loan Group 2, Loan Group 3 and Loan Group 4, pro rata based on the Interest Funds for each such Loan Group, to the Swap Account, the amount of any Net Swap Payment and any Swap Termination Payment (other than a Swap Termination Payment due to a Swap Counterparty Trigger Event) payable to the Swap Counterparty with respect to such Distribution Date, - (2) concurrently: - (a) from the Interest Funds for Loan Group 2, to the Class 2-AV Certificates, the Current Interest and Interest Carry Forward Amount for such class and such Distribution Date, - (b) from the Interest Funds for Loan Group 3, concurrently to each class of Class 3-AV Certificates, the Current Interest and Interest Carry Forward Amount for each such class and such Distribution Date, pro rata, based on their respective entitlements, and - (c) from the Interest Funds for Loan Group 4, concurrently to each class of Class 4-AV Certificates, the Current Interest and Interest Carry Forward Amount for each such class and such Distribution Date, pro rata, based on their respective entitlements, - (3) from the remaining Interest Funds for Loan Group 2, Loan Group 3 and Loan Group 4, concurrently to each class of Class AV Certificates, any remaining Current Interest and Interest Carry Forward Amount not paid pursuant to clauses (2)(a), (2)(b) and (2)(c) above, pro rata, based on the Certificate Principal Balances thereof, to the extent needed to pay any Current Interest and Interest Carry Forward Amount for each such class; provided that Interest Funds remaining after such allocation to pay any Current Interest and Interest Carry Forward Amount based on the Certificate Principal Balances of the Class AV Certificates will be distributed to each class of Class AV Certificates with respect to which there remains any unpaid Current Interest and Interest Carry Forward Amount (after the distribution based on Certificate Principal Balances), pro rata, based on the amount of such remaining unpaid Current Interest and Interest Carry Forward Amount, and
+- (1) from the Interest Funds for all three Loan Groups, pro rata based on the Interest Funds for each such Loan Group, to the Swap Account, the amount of any Net Swap Payment and any Swap Termination Payment (other than a Swap Termination Payment due to a Swap Counterparty Trigger Event) payable to the Swap Counterparty with respect to such Distribution Date; - (2) concurrently: - (a) from the Interest Funds for Loan Group 1, to the Class 1-A Certificates, the Current Interest and Interest Carry Forward Amount for such class and such Distribution Date, - (b) from the Interest Funds for Loan Group 2, sequentially: - (i) concurrently to the Class 2-A-2 Insurer, the monthly premium for the Class 2-A-2 Policy for that Distribution Date and to each class of Class 2-A Certificates, the Current Interest and Interest Carry Forward Amount for each such class and such Distribution Date, pro rata, based on their respective entitlements, and

-- (4) from the remaining Interest Funds for Loan Group 2, Loan Group 3 and Loan Group 4, sequentially: - (a) sequentially, to the Class MV-1, Class MV-2, Class MV-3, Class MV-4, Class MV-5, Class MV-6, Class MV-7, Class MV-8 and Class BV Certificates, in that order, the Current Interest for each such class, and - (b) any remainder as part of the Adjustable Rate Loan Group Excess Cashflow as described under "- Overcollateralization Provisions" below.
+- (ii) to the Class 2-A-2 Insurer, any Class 2-A-2 Reimbursement Amount, - (c) from the Interest Funds for Loan Group 3, concurrently to each class of Class 3-A Certificates, the Current Interest and Interest Carry Forward Amount for each such class and such Distribution Date, pro rata, based on their respective entitlements, - (3) from the remaining Interest Funds for all three Loan Groups, concurrently to each class of Class A Certificates and the Class 2-A-2 Insurer, any remaining Current Interest and Interest Carry Forward Amount or any monthly premium for the Class 2-A-2 Policy or Class 2-A-2 Reimbursement Amount, as applicable, not paid pursuant to clauses (2)(a), (2)(b) and 2(c) above, pro rata, based on (a) the Certificate Principal Balances thereof, to the extent needed to pay any Current Interest and Interest Carry Forward Amount for each such class and (b) any remaining premium payable with respect to the Class 2-A-2 Policy and any remaining Class 2-A-2 Reimbursement Amount, as applicable (provided, however that any such Interest Funds allocated to the Class 2-A Certificates and the Class 2-A-2 Insurer will be distributed as provided in clause (2)(b) above).
+Interest Funds remaining after such allocation to pay any Current Interest and Interest Carry Forward Amount based on the Certificate Principal Balances of the Certificates will be distributed to each class of Class A Certificates with respect to which there remains any unpaid Current Interest and Interest Carry Forward Amount (after the distribution based on Certificate Principal Balances), pro rata, based on the amount of such remaining unpaid Current Interest and Interest Carry Forward Amount, - (4) from the remaining Interest Funds for all three Loan Groups, sequentially, - (a) sequentially, to the Class M-1, Class M-2, Class M-3, Class M-4, Class M-5, Class M-6, Class M-7, Class M-8 and Class B Certificates, in that order, the Current Interest for each such class, and - (b) any remainder as part of the Excess Cashflow as described under "- Overcollateralization Provisions" below.